 Joseph P. Gone is associate professor of Psychology (Clinical Area) and American Culture (Native American Studies) at the University of Michigan in Ann Arbor.
 He earned his undergraduate degree from Harvard College in 1992 and his doctorate in clinical-community psychology from the University of Illinois at Urbana-Champaign in 2001.
 During his graduate training, he served as the Charles A. Eastman Dissertation Fellow at Dartmouth College prior to completing his psychology internship at McLean Hospital/Harvard Medical School.

-A Fellow of the American Psychological Association, Gone has delivered more than 75 invited presentations, and was honored as a Noted Scholar by the Faculty of Education at the University of British Columbia and as a Distinguished Visitor by the Faculty of Arts at the University of Alberta.
-He has served on the editorial boards of six scientific journals including Psychological Clinical Science, the American Journal of Community Psychology, and Cultural Diversity & Ethnic Minority Psychology; he has reviewed manuscripts for 45 additional journals in the behavioral and health sciences.
+A Fellow of the American Psychological Association, Gone has delivered more than 80 invited presentations, and was honored as a Noted Scholar by the Faculty of Education at the University of British Columbia and as a Distinguished Visitor by the Faculty of Arts at the University of Alberta.
+He has served on the editorial boards of six scientific journals including Psychological Clinical Science, the American Journal of Community Psychology, and Cultural Diversity & Ethnic Minority Psychology, and he has reviewed manuscripts for an additional 45 journals in the behavioral and health sciences.
 In 2007, Gone was elected to the board of directors of the national First Nations Behavioral Health Association and he remains an international collaborator for Canada’s Network for Aboriginal Mental Health Research.

-A former Ford Foundation Postdoctoral Diversity Fellow, W. K. Kellogg Fellow in Health Disparities, and Katrin H. Lamon Fellow at the School for Advanced Research on the Human Experience, Gone most recently completed a residential fellowship at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+A former Ford Foundation Postdoctoral Diversity Fellow, W. K. Kellogg Fellow in Health Disparities, and Katrin H. Lamon Fellow at the School for Advanced Research, Gone accepted a residential fellowship at the Center for Advanced Study in the Behavioral Sciences at Stanford University in 2010.
 In addition to receiving two early career awards for emerging leadership in ethnic minority psychology, Gone was the 2013 recipient of the Stanley Sue Award for Distinguished Contributions to Diversity in Clinical Psychology from Division 12 of the American Psychological Association.
 In 2014, he was named a Fellow of the John Simon Guggenheim Memorial Foundation.

 A peacetime veteran of the U.S. Army and a former West Point cadet, Gone lives with his partner—the historian Tiya Miles—and their three children in Ann Arbor.